hopestarter/hopestarterapp/docs/api.md

 	$ curl -H "Authorization: Bearer <your_access_token>" -X POST -H "Content-Type: application/json" -d "$JSON_BODY"  http://localhost:8000/api/collector/mark/

 The server responds with `202 Created` upon succesfull validation of the data.

+Request attributes:
+* `created`: an ISO formatted timestamp of when this position was recorded (timezone information is required, for example above, the timezone is UTC).
+* `point`: a Geo-JSON formatted feature specification. `type` is required to be `point`.
+* `image_url`: the S3 URL of a previously uploaded image.

 Error messages: TBD